alanpaterson82/django-rest/README.md

 ![Am I Responsive](frontend/src/assets/am_i_responsive.jpg)

 The initial concept was for the website to be easy to navigate and simple to understand.
-The planning of the site was via user stories and the project can be found [here](https://github.com/users/alanpaterson82/projects/10), (two user stories remain 'in progress' as further work is needed for them to be fully functional).
-The basic premise is outlined below for the landing page.
+The planning of the site was via user stories and the project can be found [here](https://github.com/users/alanpaterson82/projects/10), The basic premise is outlined below for the landing page.

 ## Wireframe